Sushant-Hande/GoCorona/README.md

 # GoCorona
-The GoCorona is an Android application that provides the latest information and updates about the Corona Virus(COVID-19) from all the countries of the world.
+The GoCorona is an Android application that provides the latest information and updates about the Corona Virus(COVID-19), from India and all Corona affected countries of the world.

 # About
 - It provides the state wise COVID-19 statistics in India.